SishuZhang/aws-crud-api/README.md

 - **get.js:**  Retrieves a single order by ID from the Orders table.
 - **list.js:**  Lists all orders, with optional pagination, from the Orders table.
 - **update.js:**  Updates order details (customer info, items, status).
 Revalidates items against the Products table and recalculates totals.
-- **updateStatus.js:**  Updates only the status of an order in the Orders table.
 - **delete.js:**  Deletes an order by ID from the Orders table.

 Each handler is a single-purpose Lambda, following the microservice principle and keeping business logic isolated and testable.